 2003 A local teenager disappeared in what was believed to be a runaway case, and her decomposed body was found several months later in a Hillsborough County orange grove.
 The remains went unidentified for quite some time until a forensic artist applied a clay mask to the skull and noticed the resemblance to photos of the missing girl, Tara Exposito.
 The cause of her death has yet to be determined.

 Chiefs of Police

 On February 2, 2010 Robert A. Vincent was appointed Chief of Police.
-Chief Vincent has over seventeen years of experience serving the people of Gulfport.
+Chief Vincent began his service with the Gulfport Police Department in 1994.
 He is a graduate of Gibbs High School in St. Petersburg and the University of South Florida in Tampa.
 In 2006 Chief Vincent graduated from the 227th session of the FBI National Academy in Quantico, Virginia.
-He is one of only two Gulfport officers who have had the honor of attending this prestigious course of instruction.
-Chief Vincent looks forward to increasing community interaction when it comes to policing strategies.
+He is one of only three Gulfport officers who have had the honor of attending this prestigious course of instruction.
+Chief Vincent's priorities include increasing community interaction when it comes to policing strategies.
 On his first day he promised the people of Gulfport, "Gulfport is going to be policed the way residents want it to be policed."